t-harvey/JerryGen/docs/tutorial_part1.md

 } /* destroy_Calculator_Native_Object */
 ```

-...and this explains the code at the top of the
+...and now we see the purpose of the code at the top of the
-`Calculator_calculate_body` function: each method defaults to retrieving
+`Calculator_calculate` function: each method retrieves the pointer to
-the pointer to the `Native Object` associated with the method's
+the `Native Object` associated with the method's interface.
+Now, in
-interface.
-Adding code to increment the count at each call is
+our example, adding code to increment the count at each call is
 straightforward.

 As a last point: all of the stubs contain a call to Native\_Object\_get